Your domain must run on a private server (VPS) or Dedicated server running Ubuntu in order to enable Node.js.

 - Scroll down to the 'Web Options' section and check the 'Passenger (Ruby/NodeJS/Python apps only):' check box.

-- Check the 'NodeJS:' check box to enable Node.js on your domain.
+- Check the 'NodeJS:' check box to allow Node.js to use Passenger on your domain.